-In our empirical application we shall use estimates for the available data for different European countries.
-For this purpose we discuss how the two curves, the abatement cost g(z) and the damage cost $\phi(z)$, can be approximated.

-Starting with the abatement cost function these measures the cost of reducing tonnes of emissions of a pollutant, like sulphur (S), and differs from country to country depending on the local costs of implementing best practice abatement techniques as well as on the existing power generation technology.
-For abating sulphur emissions various control methods exist with different cost and applicability levels (Halkos 1993, 1995, 1996, 1997):
+In our empirical application we will use estimates for the available data for different European countries.
+For this purpose we discuss how the two curves, the abatement cost g(z) and the damage cost $\varphi(z)$, can be approximated.
+The abatement cost function measures the cost of reducing tonnes of emissions of a pollutant, such as sulphur (S), and differs from country to country depending on the local costs of implementing best practice abatement techniques as well as on the existing power generation technology.
+For abating sulphur emissions various control methods exist with different cost and applicability levels such as gas oil desulphurisation, heavy fuel oil desulphurisation, hard coal washing, in furnace direct limestone injection, flue gas desulphurisation and fluidised bed combustion (Halkos 1995).

-- (a) gas oil desulphurisation,

-- (b) heavy fuel oil desulphurisation,

-- (c) hard coal washing,

-- (d) in furnace direct limestone injection,

-- (e) flue gas desulphurisation and

-- (f) fluidised bed combustion.

-To calculate total emissions from each source (TE_p) the annual emissions for a given pollutant in each sector for each European country are calculated.
-Total emissions are then determined as: $TE_p = \sum [PR{iit} \times (1-\alpha_t) E{pii} \times AR{iitf}] \qquad (24)$ where i stands for country, j for sector, t for technology, f for fuel and p for pollutant.
-Similarly, PR stands for production levels; α_t for the abatement efficiency of method t and AR for the application rate (Halkos, 2010).
+To calculate total emissions of the pollutant after (any) control from each source (TE_p) the annual emissions for a given pollutant in each sector for each European country are calculated.
+Total emissions are then determined as:

+$$TE{p} = \sum [PR{ijt} \times (1 - \alpha{t})E{pij} \times AR{ijtf}]$$ (24)

+where i stands for country, j for sector, t for technology, f for fuel and p for pollutant.
+Similarly, PR stands for production levels; α_t for the abatement efficiency of method t and AR for the application rate (Halkos 2013).

 In the same way, given the generic engineering capital and operating control cost functions for each efficient abatement technology, total and marginal costs of different levels of pollutant's reduction at each individual source and in the national (country) level can be constructed.
-According to Halkos (1993, 1995, 2010), the cost of an emission abatement option is given by the total annualized cost (TAC) of this abatement option, including capital and operating cost components.
+According to Halkos (1995, 2013), the cost of an emission abatement option is given by the total annualised cost (TAC) of this abatement option, including capital and operating cost components.
 Specifically:

-$$TAC = \{ (TCC) [r/(1-(1+r)^{-n})] \} + VOMC + FOMC$$ (25)
+$$TAC = \{ (TCC)[r/(1 - (1 + r)^{-n})] \} + VOMC + FOMC$$ (25)

-Where TCC is the total capital cost; VOMC and FOMC stand for the variable and fixed operating and maintenance cost respectively; $\mathbf{r}/[1-(1+\mathbf{r})^{-\mathbf{n}}]$ is the capital recovery factor at real discount rate \mathbf{r} , which converts a capital cost to an equivalent stream of equal annual future payments, considering the time value of money (represented by \mathbf{r}).
-Finally, \mathbf{n} stands for the economic life of the asset (in years).
+Where TCC is the total capital cost; VOMC and FOMC stand for the variable and fixed operating and maintenance cost, respectively; $r/[1-(1+r)^{-n}]$ is the capital recovery factor at real discount rate r, which converts a capital cost to an equivalent stream of equal annual future payments, considering the time value of money (represented by r).
+Finally, n stands for the economic life of the asset (in years).

-For every European country a least cost curve is derived by finding the technology on each pollution source with the lowest marginal cost per tone of pollutant removed in the country and the amount of pollutant removed by that method on that pollution source.
+For every European country a least cost curve is derived by finding the technology on each pollution source with the lowest marginal cost per tonne of pollutant removed in the country and the amount of pollutant removed by that method on that pollution source.
 In this way the first step on the country's abatement curve is constructed.
 Iteratively the next highest marginal cost is found and is added to the country curve with the amount of pollutant (say sulphur) removed on the X-axis.
 In the national cost curve each step corresponds to a control measure that leads to an emission reduction of an extra unit at the least cost.
-Figure 9 presents the steps in deriving control cost curves; while Figure 10 shows the Total and Marginal Abatement Cost curves for Austria in the year 2000.
+Figure 7 shows the Total Abatement Cost curve for Austria in the year 2000.

-For analytical purposes, it is important to approximate the cost curves of each country adopting a functional form.
-Extending the mathematical models described above to stochastic models (as the error term from the Normal distribution with mean zero and variance σ^2) we have found that least squares equations of the form lead to satisfactory approximations for all the countries analyzed in this paper4.
-In these equations $\mathbf{SR_i}$ represents sulphur removed in country i, $\mathbf{AC_i}$ abatement cost in country i and $\mathbf{\epsilon_i}$ the disturbance term with the usual hypotheses (Halkos, 2006).
+For analytical purposes, it is important to approximate the cost curves of each country by adopting a functional form.
+Extending the mathematical models described above to stochastic models (as the error term from the Normal distribution with mean zero and variance σ^2) we have found that least squares equations of the form or lead to satisfactory approximations for all the countries analysed in this paper.8 In these equations SR_i represents sulphur removed in country i, AC_i abatement cost in country i and ε_i the disturbance term with the usual hypotheses.

-$$g(z) = AC_i = \beta{0i} + \beta{1i}SR_i + \varepsilon_i$$ (26.1)
+$$g(z) = AC_i = \beta{0i} + \beta{1i}SR_i + \varepsilon_i \tag{26.1}$$